 The Lead Governor for Health & Safety is responsible for health and safety and governance arrangements and will keep the Chair of Governors briefed on any significant safety matters arising outside of the Committee and elsewhere within the School.

-The Head teacher and the Senior Management Team will provide effective leadership and direction to ensure the policy is implemented and will as far as reasonably practicable, ensure;
+The Executive Principal and the Senior Management Team will provide effective leadership and direction to ensure the policy is implemented and will as far as reasonably practicable, ensure;

-The information contained within this policy is effectively communicated throughout the school
+The information contained within this policy is effectively communicated throughout the schools

 That the personnel that they manage, have the necessary competence and resources to fulfil their health and safety responsibilities.

-That arrangements are in place for the on-going assessment of risks within the school that meets the requirements of the School Health and Safety Policy.
+That arrangements are in place for the on-going assessment of risks within the school that meets the requirements of the School’s Health and Safety Policy.

 That arrangements are in place for implementing the control measures which follow-on from the risk assessments within the school.